andrearomagnoli/filebeat-cleaner/README.md

 # Filebeat Cleaner
-Moves completely read files from Filebeat input directory.
+Move fully read files from Filebeat's input directory.

 # Usage
 Simply run it using: